-The monitor has a pixel response time speed of 4ms GtG (gray to gray pixel transition).
+The monitor has a pixel response time speed of 4ms GtG (gray-to-gray pixel transition).
 Since it has a maximum refresh rate of only 72Hz, most pixel transitions can keep up with the refresh cycle, so there’s not as much ghosting behind fast-moving objects as it’s usually associated with high refresh rate VA monitors.

 There are three overdrive options: Standard, Faster and Fastest.
-For the best motion performance, we recommend using the ‘Faster’ mode since ‘Fastest’ can add overshoot (inverse ghosting).
+For the best motion performance, we recommend using the ‘Faster’ mode since ‘Fastest’ can add pixel overshoot (inverse ghosting).

 The backlight of the monitor is flicker-free and there’s a mode (Eye Saver) with a low-blue light filter, allowing you to use the screen for hours without eye strain/fatigue.

 The OSD (On-Screen Display) menu of the monitor is well-organized and easy to use thanks to the directional joystick beneath the bottom bezel of the screen.

 Apart from the standard image adjustment tools (brightness, contrast, etc.), you’ll find three gamma presets, a sharpness setting and five color temperature modes.

 AMD FreeSync is supported as well.
 This technology allows the monitor to change its refresh rate dynamically, according to GPU’s frame rates.

 The dynamic refresh rate range of the Samsung CF398 is 48-72Hz.
 As long as your frame rate stays within that range, there will be no screen tearing or stuttering.